-Adverse reactions that have occurred which are attributable to either the procedure or contrast agent include nausea, vomiting, fever, severe abdominal pain, duodenal wall intravasation, septicemia, pancreatitis and perforation of the common bile duct associated with pathology.
+Adverse reactions that have occurred which are attributable to either the procedure or to Conray, include nausea, vomiting, fever, severe abdominal pain, duodenal wall intravasation, septicemia, pancreatitis and perforation of the common bile duct associated with pathology.

 Dosage and Administration

 The procedure is usually performed following pharyngeal anesthesia and analgesic or sedative premedication.
 Duodenal motility may be controlled in patients with active duodenal peristalsis with an appropriate antiperistaltic agent.

 The contrast medium should be injected slowly under fluoroscopic control employing the minimal dose that is adequate to visualize the common bile duct, the pancreatic duct, or both duct systems.
 The dosage will vary greatly depending on the pathological findings and can range from 10-100 mL for visualization of the common bile duct; and from 2-10 mL for visualization of the pancreatic duct.